Anmol Kabra

 - Received the Best Poster Award at TTIC’s Annual Student Workshop.

-- Paper accepted to NeurIPS 2022 (Oral presentation): Exponential Family Model-Based Reinforcement Learning via Score Matching.
+- Paper accepted to NeurIPS 2022 (Oral award): Exponential Family Model-Based Reinforcement Learning via Score Matching.

 - Joined ASAPP as a Research Intern.